vonglasow/atoum-documentation/source/en/starting.rst

    Checking if a new version is available...
 Done !
    There is no new version available !

-Atoum ne demande aucune confirmation de la part de l'utilisateur pour réaliser la mise à jour, car il est très facile de revenir à une version précédente.
+atoum ne demande aucune confirmation de la part de l'utilisateur pour réaliser la mise à jour, car il est très facile de revenir à une version précédente.

-Lister les versions contenues dans l'archive
+List the versions contained in the archive
 --------------------------------------------

-Pour afficher les versions contenues dans l'archive au fur et à mesure des mises à jour, il faut faire appel à l'argument ``--list-available-versions``, ou ``-lav`` en version abrégée :
+To see the contained versions in archive following each updates, you need to use the argument ``--list-available-versions``, or ``-lav``:

 .. code-block:: shell